voicebase/voicebase-docs/docs/how-to-guides/hello-world.rst

     "_links": { }
   }

-The *media* section the list of media in your account (up to 10 due to the limit parameter).
+The *media* section the list of media in your account.
 If you have previously uploaded media, it will appear in the list.

 .. code-block:: json
   :emphasize-lines: 2